ArcBlock/arcblock-ios-sdk/DataBinding.md

 # Data binding with ABSDKDataSource

-In your UIViewControllers, you want to send a **query**/**subscription** and display its result in a **view**.
+In your UIViewControllers, you want to send a **query** or **subscription** and display its result in a **view**.
 You also want the result to be cached, so that when the users went offline, they can still see the data, but when they get online, the view will be updated if there's a difference between the cache and the server result.

 ABSDKDataSource takes care of it.
 Let's see how it works.